fabsla/fabsla/README.md

     I'm Fabio Lapa.<br/>
     CS undergraduate at IFB (Brazil).<br/>
     <br/>
-    Interested in game, software and web development and in CG.
+    Interested in game, software and web development and also in CG.

 ### 🚀 Skills